Dermot Mulroney: Personal life

 Mulroney married actress Catherine Keener in 1990 after they met in 1986 when filming Survival Quest.
 They have a son named Clyde Keener Mulroney (born June 21, 1999) who is a singer.
 The couple separated in May 2005 and Mulroney filed for divorce on June 11, 2007, citing irreconcilable differences.
 Their divorce became final on December 19, 2007.
-He later married Italian Tharita Cesaroni in 2008.
-They have two daughters, and the family lives in Los Angeles.
+In 2010, he married Italian Tharita Cesaroni, who changed her name to Prima Apollinaare in 2015.
+They have two daughters.
+Mulroney filed for divorce from Apollinaare on June 23, 2025.

 Mulroney is an accomplished cellist.
 In 1996, he was part of a band called the Low and Sweet Orchestra that released an album in 1996, "Goodbye to All That".
 In 2005 he appeared alongside Boyd Tinsley for Alanis Morissette's show at the House of Blues in Hollywood.
-He played the cello in the films The Thing Called Love, where he portrayed an aspiring country singer; Daddy and Samantha, where he portrayed a college student studying music.
+He played the cello in the films The Thing Called Love, where he portrayed an aspiring country singer, the 1987 made-for-TV movie Daddy, and Samantha, where he portrayed a college student studying music.
 He played cello in the song "Place Your Hand" from Melissa Etheridge's 1992 album Never Enough, on the EP for Rain Phoenix's band Papercranes, and on the scores for Mission: Impossible III (2006), Mission: Impossible – Ghost Protocol (2011), and Star Trek Into Darkness (2013).
-In 2016 his band, Cranky George, released its debut album Fat Lot of Good.
+In 2016, his band, Cranky George, released its debut album Fat Lot of Good.
 Most recently, he portrayed a cello soloist in the second and third seasons of Mozart in the Jungle.

 Mulroney was included in People's Sexiest Men of the Year issue in 2005 as its "Sexiest Jack of Arts".